Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/Part7_ProcessData/readme.txt

-/*! \page ProcDataPage Process Data Management
+/*! \page ProcDataPage Process Data handling
 The \isoaglib provides a very capable management of Process Data as standard mechanism (IsoAgLib::iProcDataLocal_c and IsoAgLib::iProcDataRemote_c).
 But as this might cause a big overhead for some applications, which for example only want to